LOW DEPOSITS - JUST £79 PER PERSON!

 From Salamis you'll head to Famagusta.
 Here ruined churches, the Lala Mustapha Pasha mosque (once the city cathedral) and Venetian Palace rise in amongst the city's modern cafes and shops, and the Varosha quarter remains a ghost town since it was abandoned in 1974.

 Our final excursion takes us into the Karpaz (Karpasia) peninsula.
 This a rugged spit of land surrounded by blue waters is home to ancient villages and herds of wild donkeys, and boasts some of the island's most stunning beaches.
-Visit an ancient olive press, and see the intricate mosaics at Agios Trias, and perhaps stop for a swim at beautiful Nangomi (Golden) Beach (weather permitting).
+Visit an ancient olive press, and see the intricate mosaics at Agios Trias, and perhaps stop for a swim at a beautiful beach (weather permitting).
 You'll return to Kyrenia to enjoy your final dinner at your hotel.